Klingon language

-Described in the 1985 book The Klingon Dictionary by Marc Okrand and deliberately designed to sound "alien", it has a number of typologically uncommon features.
+Described in the 1985 book The Klingon Dictionary by Marc Okrand, and deliberately designed to sound "alien", Klingon has a number of typologically uncommon features.
 The language's basic sound, along with a few words, was devised by actor James Doohan ("Scotty") and producer Jon Povill for Star Trek: The Motion Picture.
 The film marked the first time the language had been heard.
 In all previous appearances, Klingons spoke in English, even to each other.
 Klingon was subsequently developed by Okrand into a full-fledged language.

 Klingon is sometimes referred to as Klingonese (most notably in the Star Trek: The Original Series episode "The Trouble with Tribbles", where it was actually pronounced by a Klingon character as "Klingonee" /ˈklɪŋɡɒni/), but among the Klingon-speaking community, this is often understood to refer to another Klingon language called Klingonaase that was introduced in John M. Ford's 1984 Star Trek novel The Final Reflection, and appears in other Star Trek novels by Ford.

 The play A Klingon Christmas Carol is the first production that is primarily in Klingon (only the narrator speaks English).
 The opera ʼuʼ is entirely in Klingon.

 A small number of people are capable of conversing in Klingon.
-Because its vocabulary is heavily centered on Star Trek-Klingon concepts such as spacecraft or warfare, it can be hard for everyday use because of the lack of words for a casual conversation.
+When Klingon was created, its vocabulary was heavily centered on Star Trek-Klingon concepts such as spacecraft or warfare, therefore it was hard for everyday use because of the lack of words for a casual conversation.
+With the release of the interactive "Learn Klingon" course of the Talk Now! series in September 2011, and the intense contact between Klingonists and Marc Okrand, the situation has changed; new words have been introduced, offering more everyday vocabulary.

 History

+Creation

 The language is first mentioned in the original Star Trek series episode "The Trouble with Tribbles" (1967), but is not heard until Star Trek: The Motion Picture (1979).
 According to the actor who spoke the lines, Mark Lenard, James Doohan recorded the lines he had written on a tape, and Lenard transcribed the recorded lines in a way he found useful in learning them.

 For Star Trek III: The Search for Spock (1984), director Leonard Nimoy and writer-producer Harve Bennett wanted the Klingons to speak a structured language instead of random gibberish, and so commissioned a full language, based on the phrases Doohan had originated, from Marc Okrand, who had earlier constructed four lines of Vulcan dialogue for Star Trek II: The Wrath of Khan.

 Okrand enlarged the lexicon and developed a grammar based on Doohan's original dozen words.
 The language appeared intermittently in later films featuring the original cast; for example, in Star Trek V: The Final Frontier (1989) and in Star Trek VI: The Undiscovered Country (1991), where translation difficulties served as a plot device.